fajieyuan/WSDM2019-nextitnet/README.md

 ## Pytorch version 2: https://openreview.net/forum?id=PfuW84q25y9&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DNeurIPS.cc%2F2022%2FTrack%2FDatasets_and_Benchmarks%2FAuthors%23your-submissions)

-## NextItNet can be stacked up to 100 layers, please see (with a high-quality dataset): https://github.com/wangjiachun0426/StackRec
+## NextItNet can be stacked up to 100 layers, please see (with a high-quality dataset Video-6M): https://github.com/wangjiachun0426/StackRec

 Please cite this paper if you find our code is useful